 6. Connect to the system from your computer

-To connect to any of the Research Computing systems use SSH and login with your netid.
-Users of Apple Macintosh and Unix/Linux need only open a terminal window and type the “ssh” command followed by their netid and the name of the system they want to use.
-For example, the Macintosh user “joeuser” would connect to adroit by opening a terminal window and typing
+To connect to any of the Research Computing systems use SSH and login with your netID.
+Users of Apple Macintosh and Unix/Linux need only open a terminal window and type the “ssh” command followed by their netID and the name of the system they want to use.
+For example, the user "aturing" would connect to adroit by opening a terminal window and running:

 Users of MS Windows systems must first install an SSH client program.
-The PuTTY program is supported by OIT.
-Installation instructions are in the OIT Knowledgebase.
-Another choice is MobaXterm, which combines SSH, SFTP, and X-Windows capabilities.
+The OIT Tech Clinic recommends MobaXterm, which combines SSH, SFTP, and X-Windows capabilities.
 Another option is PuTTY which is also supported by OIT.

 After you have connected, you will be prompted for your password.
 Then you will be prompted to enter Linux commands.
-The following example shows “joeuser” logging into the Adroit system:
+The following example shows "aturing" logging into the Adroit system:

-If you are not familiar with using Linux, materials from the Research Computing tutorial, Introduction to HPC Systems and BASH are available on-line.
+If you are not familiar with high-performance computing and Linux, materials from the Research Computing workshop, Getting Started with the HPC Clusters, are available online.